Joel-De/Keyword-Detection/README.md

 # Dataset
-If you wish to train the network you'll need to download and preproces the dataset first.
+If you wish to train the network you'll need to download and preprocess the dataset first.
 The dataset used is Google's [speech_commands](tensorflow.org/datasets/catalog/speech_commands) dataset, this can be downloaded [directly](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz).
 Once downloaded, run the following python script in order to preprocess the dataset.

 ```commandline